Optimal Smoothed Analysis of the Simplex Method: Semi-random shadow bound

 We are now able to break up a long shadow path into smaller subpaths for easier analysis.
 In both the above and the below lemma, there is the seemingly mysterious quantity $\norm{z}+d$.
-For any readers who wish to make sense this summation in terms of dimensional analysis, we note that $z$ will be sampled from a probability distribution that makes $\E[\norm{z}] \geq d$.
+For any readers who wish to make sense this summation in terms of dimensional analysis, we note that $z$ will be sampled from a $1$-log-Lipschitz probability distribution, which makes $\E[\norm{z}] \geq d$.
+This ensures $\norm{Z}$ and $d$ are commensurable.

 \begin{lemma} Consider constraint data $A \in \R^{n \times d}, b \in \R^n,$ and linearly independent objectives $z\in\R^d$, $c \in \sfe$ with a non-degenerate shadow.
 Consider any values $g,m > 0$ and analysis parameters $R > r > 0$ and $k \in \mathbb{N}$.
 Assuming $(10 \log_2(R/r) +16) gm \leq d$, we find {